Words by Kevin Gray.

 Day 4 – Quesadilla Fiesta

 Two six-inch whole wheat tortillas or pieces of pita bread act as the backbone for this easy-to-make quesadilla.
 Spread on some guacamole, and fill with black beans, shredded cheese, diced tomatoes and cooked chicken.
 Then slice into triangles for a mini geometry lesson.
-Serve with green apple slices and almond butter, and four ounces of 100% fruit juice.
+Serve with green apple slices and sunflower butter, and four ounces of 100% fruit juice.

 Day 5 – Lunchables 2.0